Sanctions Screening: Challenges and Control Considerations

 - October 2019: General Electric Company (GE) settled with OFAC for US$2,718,581 for accepting payments from an entity on the SDN List.
 The sanctioned entity was Cobalt Refinery Company, or Corefco.
 The payments contained Cobalt’s full legal entity name as it appears on OFAC’s SDN List as well as an acronym for Cobalt (Corefco), but GE’s sanctions screening software, which screened only the abbreviation of the SDN’s name, never generated an alert on Cobalt’s name.

 All of the enforcement examples described above show that failures as to completeness of data and fuzzy matching can lead to ineffective sanctions screening and enforcement actions.

 On a related note, one of OFAC’s and the UK’s Office of Financial Sanctions Implementation’s (OFSI) ‘mitigating factors’ used to determine the final civil penalty amount is the strength of an entity’s sanctions compliance programme, including the screening component.
-OFAC gave mitigation credit to several companies that implemented or improved their sanctions screening programmes after detecting violations, including the following.
+More recently, OFAC has increasingly given mitigation credit for meaningful and effective remedial measures, including in the following cases.

 - Sojitz (Hong Kong) Limited’s January 2022 settlement with OFAC noted that the company revised its screening procedures to require all counterparties in all business transactions be subject to screening.